arpitkarnatak/arpitkarnatak/README.md

 <h2 align="center">Hello there!
 This is Arpit</h2>
 <p align="center">
   I'm pursuing my Bachelor of Technology in Computer Science Engineering from SRM Institute of Science and Technology, Chennai :student:.
-Currently I'm working at <a href='https://metagood.com/' target='_blank' rel='noopener noreferrer'>Metagood</a>, working on <a href='https://onchainmonkey.com/' target='_blank' rel='noopener noreferrer'>OnChainMonkey</a> NFT collection.
+Currently I'm working at <a href='https://metagood.com/' target='_blank' rel='noopener noreferrer'>Metagood</a> as a Full Stack Software Engineer, working on <a href='https://onchainmonkey.com/' target='_blank' rel='noopener noreferrer'>OnChainMonkey</a> NFT collection.
 My areas of interest include Blockchain, NFTs, DeFi, AI, and Full stack development.
 </p>
 <p align="center">
 </p>